 Typically, the Compensation Committee meets quarterly and with greater frequency if necessary.
 The agenda for each meeting is usually developed by the Chairperson of the Compensation Committee, in consultation with our Chief Executive Officer.
 The Compensation Committee meets regularly in executive session.
 However, from time to time, various members of management and other employees as well as outside advisers or consultants may be invited by the Compensation Committee to make presentations, to provide financial or other background information or advice or to otherwise participate in Compensation Committee meetings.
 The Chief Executive Officer may not participate in, or be present during, any deliberations or determinations of the Compensation Committee regarding his compensation or individual performance objectives.
-The charter of the Compensation Committee grants the Compensation Committee full access to all books, records, facilities and personnel of the Company.
+The charter of the Compensation Committee full access to all books, records, facilities and personnel of the Company.

 In addition, under its charter, the Compensation Committee has the authority to obtain, at our expense, advice and assistance from compensation consultants and internal and external legal, accounting or other advisers and other external resources that the Compensation Committee considers necessary or appropriate in the performance of its duties.
 The Compensation Committee has direct responsibility for the oversight of the work of any consultants or advisers engaged for the purpose of advising the Compensation Committee.
 In particular, the Compensation Committee has the authority to retain compensation consultants to assist in its evaluation of executive and director compensation, including authority to approve the consultant's reasonable fees and other retention terms.
 Under its charter, the Compensation Committee may select, or receive advice from, a compensation consultant, legal counsel or other adviser to the Compensation Committee, other than in-house legal counsel and certain other types of advisers, only after assessing the independence of such person in accordance with SEC and Nasdaq requirements that bear upon the adviser's independence; however, there is no requirement that any adviser be independent.
 Our Compensation Committee conducts an annual review of the independence of its advisers under the applicable SEC and Nasdaq requirements, based on certifications provided by such advisers outlining their relationships and the presence of any potential conflicts of interest with the Company.
-The Compensation Committee determined in February 2023 that each such adviser (including FW Cook) was independent under SEC and Nasdaq standards.
+The Compensation Committee determined in February 2024 that each such adviser (including FW Cook) was independent under SEC and Nasdaq standards.

 Under its charter, the Compensation Committee may form, and delegate authority to, subcommittees consisting of one or more members of the Board (whether or not he or she is on the Compensation Committee), to the extent allowed under applicable law and stock exchange listing requirements.
 In 2020, the Compensation Committee formed a subcommittee, currently composed of Russell Diez-Canseco, to which it delegated authority to grant, without any further action required by the Compensation Committee, stock options and restricted stock awards to employees who are not executive officers of the Company.
-The purpose of this delegation of authority is to enhance the flexibility of equity administration within the Company and to facilitate the timely grant of equity to non-executive employees, particularly new employees, within specified limits approved by the Compensation Committee.
-In particular, the subcommittee may not grant restricted stock units or options to acquire more than an aggregate of 200,000 shares to certain employees, as and when hired.
+The purpose of this delegation of authority is to enhance the flexibility of equity administration within the Company and to facilitate the timely grant of equity to non-executive employees, particularly new employees, within specified limits approved by the Compensation Committee may not grant restricted stock units or options to acquire more than an aggregate of 325,414 shares to certain employees, as and when hired.
 As part of its oversight function, the Compensation Committee reviews, on a quarterly basis, the list of grants made by the subcommittee and reviews, on an annual basis, the adequacy of the subcommittee grant pool for potential future grants.
-In 2022, the Compensation Committee approved an increase in the aggregate number of shares available to the subcommittee, providing for an additional 125,414 shares available for grants.